-As a law firm owner, you have to balance practicing the law and running the business behind the firm.
-This can be a challenge, but it’s easier knowing what elements go into each side.
+As a law firm owner, you have to balance practicing law and running the business behind the firm.
+This can be a challenge, but it's easier to understand what elements go into each side.

 Law school prepares you for the practice of law.
-Discover what else is required to build a firm that provides outstanding client experiences, tracks to goals, and is a great place to work by following these tips.
+Follow these tips to discover what else is required to build a firm that provides outstanding client experiences, tracks to goals, and is a great place to work.

 Define Your Firm’s Focus and Goals

-Having a clear vision before you start your own law firm makes it possible to create smaller goals that break down into weekly and daily tasks.
+Having a clear vision before starting your own law firm allows you to create smaller goals that are broken down into weekly and daily tasks.

 To refine your firm focus and objectives, start by brainstorming around these three questions:

-If you’re new to strategic planning for law firms, an essential law firm management book to read is Playing to Win.
-It’s a soup-to-nuts approach for establishing your focus and targets as a business owner.
+If you're new to strategic planning for law firms, Playing to Win is an essential law firm management book.
+It's a soup-to-nuts approach to establishing your focus and targets as a business owner.

-When you know your practice areas, how you’ll reach ideal clients in those practice areas, and the unique value proposition of your law firm, you stand a much better chance of hitting your milestones.
+When you know your practice areas, how you'll reach ideal clients in those practice areas, and your law firm's unique value proposition, you stand a much better chance of hitting your milestones.

 Having a general idea of these concepts also sets you up to write a clear business plan.